Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Effective show notes include:

-- Keywords your audience would use (like “how to grow a podcast,” “small business marketing,” etc.)
+• Keywords your audience would actually use (like “how to grow a podcast,” “small business marketing,” etc.)

-Strong descriptions also help your show appear in more search results.
-Which means you can increase podcast downloads without needing to create extra content.
+Strong descriptions help your show appear in more search results.
+Which means you can increase podcast downloads without creating extra content.

-Pro tip: Use a consistent format to make this step easy to rinse and repeat each week.
-This is something I walk my clients through inside my coaching program, so this never becomes a time-suck.
+Pro tip: Use a consistent format to make this step easy every week.
+Inside coaching, I walk clients through this so it never becomes a time-suck.

 Don’t Overlook Your Metadata